stephengold/jme3-utilities/README.md

 ### Next steps

-For a demonstration of the more advanced features of SkyControl, you may wish to study the TestSkyControl class in the "jme3utilities.sky.test" package.
+To see how some of the more advanced features of SkyControl can be used, you may wish to study "TestSkyControl.java" in the "jme3utilities.sky.test" package.

 External links:
   + November 2013 SkyControl demo video:
     https://www.youtube.com/watch?v=FsJRM6tr3oQ
   + January 2014 SkyControl update video:
     https://www.youtube.com/watch?v=gE4wxgBIkaw
-  + maze game which uses jme3-utilities:
+  + A maze game which uses jme3-utilities libraries: https://github.com/stephengold/jme3-maze
-    https://github.com/stephengold/jme3-maze